 The new user account will appear in the Users container in ADUC.

-Adding a new user with the dsadd command is a little easier than with PowerShell, as we don’t need to convert the password to a secure string.
+Adding users to Active Directory with the dsadd command is a little easier than with PowerShell, as we don’t need to convert the password to a secure string.
 Open a PowerShell prompt or command prompt, type the command below and press ENTER.
 To open a PowerShell prompt, click the blue PowerShell icon on the desktop taskbar, or click the Windows PowerShell tile on the Start screen.
 It doesn’t matter that dsadd is not a PowerShell cmdlet, it can still be run from a PowerShell window.

 dsadd user “cn=Russell Smith,cn=Users,dc=ad,dc=contoso,dc=com” -samid russellsmith -upn [email protected] -fn Russell -ln Smith -display “Russell Smith” -disabled no -pwd “PassW0rd!” -mustchpwd yes